JanikRosien/BIManalyst_g_23/A2/README.md

 **Q: What software license will you choose for your project?**

 A: An appropriate license would be the MIT License or GNU GPL, as these are common for open-source projects and provide flexibility in usage and distribution while maintaining authorship and contribution integrity.
+We will likely choose GPL-3.0 as it is what the course is based in.